Toothbrush moustache: Post–World War II

 Former Zimbabwean president Robert Mugabe wore a philtrum-only version from as early as 1976 to as late as 2016.

 Nirvana lead singer Kurt Cobain jokingly invoked a Hitler moustache via fake eyelashes in a 1992 home movie; this was featured in the 2015 documentary Cobain: Montage of Heck and related promotion.
 In Léon: The Professional (1994), Natalie Portman wears the style via face paint to mimick Charlie Chaplin.
+Pop singer Michael Jackson wore it with a Tramp outfit for a 1997 CD single that was cancelled after a limited Austrian release.
 A villainous character in Harry Potter and the Goblet of Fire (2000) and its film adaptation wears the moustache.
 It appears on a mad school principal in the animated series Whatever Happened to...
 Robot Jones?.
 In Mike Judge's 2006 comedy film Idiocracy, the society of a greatly dumbed-down future believes that Chaplin, not Hitler, led the Nazis.
 In 2009, English comedian Richard Herring wore the toothbrush for a weeklong stand-up show in an attempt to "reclaim the toothbrush moustache for comedy [because] it was Chaplin's first, then Hitler ruined it".

 In May 2010, American basketball star Michael Jordan appeared in a Hanes commercial sporting a hybrid of the toothbrush and pencil moustache, along with a soul patch.
 This prompted Jordan's friend Charles Barkley to say, "I don't know what the hell he was thinking and I don't know what Hanes was thinking.
 I mean it is just stupid.
 It is just bad, plain and simple."
 The moustache and Jordan's use of it are referenced in a 2015 Key & Peele sketch.

-In the Australian comedy series Danger 5 (2012–2015), the titular spies wear a patch with a mustachioed skull during their postwar pursuit of Hitler.
+In the Australian comedy series Danger 5 (2012–2015), the titular spies wear a patch with a moustachioed skull during their postwar pursuit of Hitler.
 A silhouette of the style appears on posters for Hitler-related films such as Look Who's Back (2015) and The Last Laugh (2016), as well as the History Channel investigative series Hunting Hitler (2015–2018; 2020).
 In a 2016 episode of The Cyanide & Happiness Show, Hitler only shoots off his moustache at the end of WWII, but chokes to death on it decades later.
 In a 2025 special, Australian-American comedian Jim Jefferies said he sometimes fashioned the style privately to mock Hitler, but did not salute himself.